How to apply the input() function in Python

 Example 1: input function for a text/string

-You can utilize the input function in order to gather text from users.
+You can utilize an input function in order to gather text from users.

 For example, the following syntax can be used to gather the name of an individual user: